 How to Enable FileVault

-Enabling FileVault disk encryption is a great way for admins to prevent unauthorized access to company data on user devices.
-You can use an MDM solution such as Kandji to deploy, monitor, and manage FileVault on all of your macOS devices.
+Turning on FileVault disk encryption is a great way for admins to prevent unauthorized access to company data on user devices.
+While end users do so via System Preferences, IT teams can use an MDM solution such as Kandji to deploy, monitor, and manage FileVault on managed macOS devices.

 Using Kandji as an example, you can add a FileVault library item to a Blueprint; when enabled, that item will apply your chosen FileVault settings to every device in that Blueprint.
 You can configure it to be immediately enforced at the next login or allow the user to defer.
 You can also specify whether the Mac should be forcibly restarted or remind the user to restart to initiate FileVault encryption.